Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

     <img src="./media/Lab8/requiredProperties.png" alt="Required properties" height="150">

-3. As you can see, application insights requires two parameters, `name` and `workspaceResourceId`.
+3. As you can see, Application Insights requires two parameters, `name` and `workspaceResourceId`.
 Please enter the details as follows
    - Add a `applicationInsightsWorkspaceName` parameter to the parameters section
    - Fill in the module properties as you did for the other resources (i.e. scope, deployment name).
 For the `workspaceResourceId` use the `resourceId` output of the `la`-module deployment.